JeffC25/asciiart/README.md

 </details>

 <details>
 <summary>2.
-Preprocess the image with an Extended Difference of Gaussians filter </summary>
+Preprocess the image with an <a href="https://users.cs.northwestern.edu/~sco590/winnemoeller-cag2012.pdf">Extended Difference of Gaussians filter</a> to accenuate boundaries</summary>
 <img src="https://github.com/user-attachments/assets/a2cdcbe6-f434-467b-bebb-547b74deceda"/>
 </details>

 <details><summary>3.
-Detect edges from the XDoG Output via Sobel filter and calculate angles based on X/Y gradient magnitudes </summary>
+Detect edges from the XDoG Output via a <a href="https://en.wikipedia.org/wiki/Sobel_operator">Sobel filter</a> and calculate angles based on X/Y gradient magnitudes </summary>

   ```text
                                                                                                 |       //             |